 The holiday resorts of Lanzarote are situated on the east coast of the island, so tourists are rarely affected by this cloud that forms along the west.

 Apart from an odd few weeks, there is always a breeze in Lanzarote and the Canary Islands.
 As an islander this is something to be grateful for, especially as the wind is strongest during the hottest months of the year.
-The above wind chart is based on actual data for Lanzarote from October 2000 to April 2014.

 Read more here: Lanzarote weather